Steps to Earning Substance Abuse Counselor Certification in Florida

 According to Orange County’s Coalition for a Drug-Free Community, the county saw a decrease in opioid-related overdose deaths for the first time between 2021 and 2022, with opioid overdose deaths here dropping 14 percent.
 The county credits its many harm reduction practices, including the “One Pill Can Kill” campaign, for these promising statistics.

-And when Orlando residents are ready to begin treatment, substance abuse counselors are waiting, armed with the skills to help those with substance use disorder make significant and lasting inroads on the path to recovery.
+When Orlando residents are ready to begin treatment, substance abuse counselors are waiting, armed with the skills to help those with substance use disorder make significant and lasting inroads on the path to recovery.

 Substance Abuse Counselor Jobs in Miami